smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic, based on chain ID_

 Controls what type of gas estimator is used.
-Possible values are: "BlockHistory", "Optimism" and "FixedPrice".

 - `FixedPrice` uses static configured values for gas price (can be set via API call).
 - `BlockHistory` dynamically adjusts default gas price based on heuristics from mined blocks.